Heat Pump vs. Air Conditioner: Which One is Right for Cooling Your Home

-Although heat is included in the name, you can use a heat pump for air conditioning.
-It works by transferring heat instead of creating it (the way a furnace does) which is why it can be used as a dual function system.
-It’s true that heat pumps can be very efficient, although most air conditioners are similar in terms of energy efficiency.
-Just examine these two luxury level systems from Lennox.
+Although heat is included in the name, you can use a heat pump for cooling.
+It works by moving heat instead of creating it (furnaces burn fuel to generate heat) which is why it can be used as a heating and cooling appliance.
+It’s true that heat pumps can be very efficient, although most air conditioners are roughly equivalent in terms of SEER rating.
+Just look at these two luxury level systems from Lennox.

 What is SEER and HSPF?

-SEER is an efficiency rating for ACs, and the higher the number, the cheaper it is to operate.
-The difference between 23.5 and 26 is not astounding however, and the efficiency changes depending on the model.
-On the other hand, HSPF is another scale that stands for “heating seasonal performance factor” and is specially for heat pumps.
+SEER is an efficiency rating for ACs, and the higher the number, the better it is.
+The difference between 23.5 and 26 is not astounding though, and the efficiency differs depending on the model.
+On the other hand, HSPF is a different standard that stands for “heating seasonal performance factor” and is designed to grade heat pumps.
 It tells you how efficient the unit is at heating.
-We can see from these examples that as far as energy effiency goes, air conditioners are about equal, if not even better depending on the system you choose.
-The largest difference between heat pumps and ACs is that heat pumps can also add warmth to your home while an AC cannot.
+We can see from these examples that as far as energy efficiency goes, air conditioners are mostly equal, if not a little better depending on the system you choose.
+The greatest difference between them is that heat pumps can also add warmth to your home while an AC cannot.

 Does climate matter for heat pumps?

-Heat pumps are most effective in hotter climates with milder winters, save for some integrated systems that use heat pumps as an auxiliary, such as with a geothermal system.
-We recommend a consultation with a NATE certified HVAC tech who has experience in your city before settling on a heat pump.
-If the equipment just isn’t right for your climate, you could have unnecessarily high electric bills.
-Once the temperature sinks too low, it’s difficult for the heat pump to draw heat out of the air and it may never reach the temperature set by your thermostat.
-This means you may start running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.
+Heat pumps are much more effective in hotter climates with less severe winters, save for some integrated systems that use heat pumps as backups or auxiliary, such as with a geothermal system.
+We encourage you to consult with a ACE certified HVAC technician who has experience in your area before getting your heart set on a heat pump.
+If the equipment just isn’t right for your climate, you could have very high electric bills.
+Once the temperature gets too low, it’s much harder for the heat pump to draw heat out of the air and it may never warm your home to the temperature you set.
+This means you could unknowingly begin running your heat pump non-stop or switching on emergency heat 24/7 during winter which drives your energy consumption up.

 How to achieve maximum efficiency with your heat pump

-In many areas, heat pumps can work with geothermal systems, and the heating source is better for the environment as it is not burning fossil fuels and, instead, uses the Earth’s native temperature to heat and cool.
-This is a wonderful alternative for particular northern climates, but additional land must be available in order to install the required piping for a geothermal system.
+In certain areas, heat pumps can work with geothermal systems, and the heating source is better for the environment since it is not burning fossil fuels and, instead, uses the Earth’s natural temperature to heat and cool.
+This is a wonderful alternative for certain northern areas, but extra land must be available in order to install the required piping for a geothermal system.

-Just what you needed – one more thing to think about when it comes to your home comfort; but, remember, it’s important to review the pros and cons of each heating and cooling system so you don’t end up purchasing a system that doesn’t work when extreme temperatures hit, or investing in two systems when one would suffice.
+When it comes to home comfort, you probably didn’t need anything else to think about; but, remember, it’s important to understand the pros and cons of each heating and cooling system so you don’t end up buying a system that turns off when extreme temperatures hit, or investing in two systems when one would suffice.